- What is Home Birth?

 Birthing is a natural process and women are well designed to go through it.
 If the baby is coming out a little earlier, it could be because it’s time.
 Immediately call your doctor and the hospital where you had planned to give birth and ask for an ambulance.
 Tell them your name, phone number, and address so they can get to you.

-2. When You’re On Your Own
+2. When You’re on Your Own

-You’ll need all the help you can get while you wait for the ambulance during an emergency labour.
+You’ll need all the help you can get while you wait for the ambulance during emergency labour.
 Keep your mobile phone with you at all times and call your husband, family, friend or a neighbour; whoever can reach you quickly.
 Try to stay close to the main door and if it is safe, keep it unlocked so the people who come to help can get in.

-3. Keep Your Supplies At Hand
+3. Keep Your Supplies at Hand

 Make your own emergency home birthing kit and always have it ready in a place that you can access instantly.
 The kit should have items such as:

-- Towels, tissues, and clean sheets to wipe and cover the baby
+- Towels, tissues, and clean sheets to wipe and cover the baby.

-- Clean, soft blankets for receiving the baby
+- Clean, soft blankets for receiving the baby.

-- A large container or bucket to discard the placenta
+- A large container or bucket to discard the placenta.

-How Likely Is It That You’ll End Up Delivering at Home Before the Ambulance Arrives?
+How Likely is It That You’ll End Up Delivering at Home Before the Ambulance Arrives?

 There are signs such as strong contractions that are spaced three to four minutes apart and your water has broken with a strong urge to push.
-Even though first pregnancy babies take a long time from this point on to actually be delivered, a second or third one can come out surprisingly quick.
+Even though first pregnancy babies take a long time from this point on to actually be delivered, a second or third one can come out surprisingly quickly.